edgio-docs/edgio-docs/src/pages/guides/webapp_cdn_getting_started.md

 Requests for your site will now pass through {{ PRODUCT_NAME }}'s globally distributed edge network and then to your origin server.

-A full production deployment requires changing your site's DNS to allow requests to come to Layer0 first.
+A full production deployment requires changing your site's DNS to allow requests to come to {{ PRODUCT_NAME }} first.
 View our [production guide](/guides/production) for that process.

 ## Create an Account {/*create-an-account*/}